gokha4865/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 > Ruler measure resolution = 1 mm

 > Although the ruler resolution is 1 mm, due to observation limits, we consider an effective resolution of 2 mm.
-Therefore, ΔL = 1 mm = 0.001 m.
+Therefore,

 > Let $ΔL = (\text{resolution of measuring tool}) / 2 = 0.001$ m